blockchainofthings/CatenisAPIClientJS/README.md

                     console.log('  - device to which issued amount has been assigned:', issuanceEvent.holdingDevice);
                 }
                 else {
-                    console.log('  - devices to which issued non-fungible tokens have been assigned:', issuanceEvent.holdingDevice);
+                    console.log('  - devices to which issued non-fungible tokens have been assigned:', issuanceEvent.holdingDevices);
                 }

                 console.log('  - date of issuance:', issuanceEvent.date);